 The Student Assistance Center is the first stop for students who want to register for classes.
 A multilingual staff assists students in completing applications for admission to LACC.
-The Center provides a wide range of support systems, including general campus information as well as a www.lacitycollege.edu/services/triosss/
+The Center provides a wide range of support systems, including general campus information as well as a confidential evaluation and referral service.
+The Center offers community referrals for employment, child care, medical treatment, family planning, county public assistance, housing, legal aid, and psychological counseling.